Klosterneuburg Abbey: Verdun Altar

 The chapel of St Leopold contains the Verdun Altar made in 1181 by Nicholas of Verdun.
 Its three parts comprise 51 gilded copper plates modeled on Byzantine paragons, similar to the Shrine of the Three Kings at Cologne Cathedral.
 Originally manufactured as panels, they were assembled as an altar in secondary utilization circa 1330.

 The tripartite concept is reflected in the arrangement of the plates.
 According to the biblical exegesis, the depictions are split into three rows of the eras of Adam and Noah, of Abraham, David and the Babylonian captivity and finally of Jesus' life, placed in the central part.
 The columns of adjacent plates of different ages symbolise their connection according to the ideas of the typology theory.
 The arrangement may refer to the mystic doctrines of the medieval theologian Hugh of Saint Victor.
 American scholar Elfie Raymond, professor of philosophy and hermeneutics at Sarah Lawrence College of New York produced an online catalog of the typology of virtues found in the theological program.

+Wine

+The abbey has produced fine wine since its foundation.
+The abbey owns large amount of lands for vineyards around the region, with its wine priced amongst sommeliers.
+Klosterneuburg's vineyards were also the first ones to be certified carbon neutral in the country.
+The region itself has received investment from the federal government.